TrueBlocks/trueblocks-core/src/apps/chifra/cmd/multichain.md

 Uniswap pricing of reconciliations obviously doesn't work on non-mainnet.
 Test ABI generation for non-mainnet chains
-Check out https://github.com/symblox/hardhat-abi-gen for ABI generation from Solidity code
+Check out https://github.com/symblox/hardhat-abi-gen for ABI generation from Solidity code The server wants to run against the base configuration (i.e. mainnet).
+This is another reason why --chain must be a global option.
+Otherwise, we would have to run multiple servers.
+As a result -- we want to disable the `--chain` option for `chifra serve` (probably other things as well)